briansimiyuj/doctor-appointment-app/README.md

       2. Display the note's created at timeStamp and the note's title
       3. Create a Note Content component and mount it on the Note List component and pass note.notes as a prop
       4. Create a Note Diagnosis component and mount it on the Note List component and pass note.diagnosis as a prop
+      5. Create a Note Prescription component and mount it on the Note List component and pass note.prescription as a prop

 ### Settings Context